A BP North Sea field to test U.S. policy on Iran

 “Given the nature of the operations and our intentions to meet the same obligations as BP we don’t foresee any reason for the licence not to be granted,” Walker said.

-France’s Total (TOTF.PA), which recently opened an office in Washington, is also closely monitoring the U.S. position on Iran which could decide the fate of its plans to develop a huge offshore gas field in Iran.
+France’s Total, which recently opened an office in Washington, is also closely monitoring the U.S. position on Iran which could decide the fate of its plans to develop a huge offshore gas field in Iran.

 Things could change quickly after Trump’s decision in October not to certify that Tehran is complying with the nuclear deal.